udacity/artificial-intelligence/build-a-game-playing-agent/README.md

-# Build a Game Playing Agent
+# Build a Game-playing Agent

 ## Synopsis